yotambarzilay/loadable-poc/README.md

 > See [packages/host/app.js#L42](packages/host/app.js#L42)

-- The script tags also contain some serialized `@loadable` information, that will be used before hydration in the client.
+- The script tags also contain some serialized `@loadable` information, that will be used before hydration in the client (see client-side section below).
 Since we have 2 separate extractors, each extractor has its own serialized data.
 This requires separate `namespaces` to be used.
 > See [packages/host/app.js#L19](packages/host/app.js#L19)

 #### Client-side
-- Before hydration, `@loadable`'s `loadableReady` method is called, which makes sure that all all components that were rendered in SSR are loaded in the client before hydration
+- Before hydration, `@loadable`'s `loadableReady` method is called, which waits for all components that were rendered in SSR to load in the browser before React hydration.
-    - loadableReady is called once per library, with the relevant namespace that was previously defined for `comps-lib`
+    - `loadableReady` is called once per library, with the relevant `namespace` option
 > See [packages/host/src/client.js#L15](packages/host/src/client.js#L15)